skylandersNFC/Docs/Debunking_Skylanders_NFC/README.md

-# Debunking Skylanders NFC Card Myths and How to Write Them #
+# Debunking Skylanders NFC (WIP - Needs Refactoring)
 Greetings,

 So, there is still quite a lot of drama around those NFC cards and how to write on them.
 Here, I will try to debunk some of the things I've found.